freeskylier/lier/Get-Involved.md

 are of course more than welcome, but this page is for everyone else to find a way to help make Lantern great.

- If you're interested in
-one or more of the tasks below please mention it in your application.
-We are particularly interested in people with trusted contacts in both censored and uncensored countries.
-But a willingness to dive in to any of the tasks below is all you really need.

 ### <a name="use-lantern"></a>Use and Spread Lantern

 If you have an uncensored internet connection, you can make a difference simply